Redone0001/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ### LOGI

-To fly logi with TDF you will need **basic tier skills as a minimum**, you also need to be able to **fully online all modules on your ship**.
+To fly logi with Beancursion you will need **basic tier skills as a minimum**, you also need to be able to **fully online all modules on your ship**.
 Any red starter skills must be trained before you can fly logi.

 More logi specific requirements and guidance can be found in the [Logi guide](/guide/logi).